frangio68/MINOA_Research_Challenge/README.md

 ## Contents

-Three variants of the problem have been devised, of increasing complexity, for three different kinds of participants: "Junior", "Senior", and "Professional".
+Three variants of the problem have been devised, of increasing complexity, for three different categories of participants:
+"Junior", "Senior", and "Professional".
 Accordingly, the [doc](doc) folder contains three different files which describe the [Junior](doc/Problem\_Description\_Junior.pdf), [Senior](doc/Problem\_Description\_Senior.pdf), and [Professional](doc/Problem\_Description\_Professional.pdf)